-From now, Disney and Jerry Bruckheimer Films present Pirates of the Caribbean: Dead Men Tell No Tales.
+From now on, Disney and Jerry Bruckheimer Films present Pirates of the Caribbean: Dead Men Tell No Tales on DVD and Blu-Ray.
 In the fifth film of the iconic “Pirates of the Caribbean” film franchise, Johnny Depp returns to his Academy Award®-nominated role as the outrageous, swashbuckling scoundrel Captain Jack Sparrow.

 Pirates of the Caribbean: